Alnoor Mitha MA FRSA

 Senior Research Fellow (Asian Cultures)

 Alnoor is a Senior Research Fellow (Asian Cultures), Manchester School of Art, and the research Centre leader for Asian Cultures.
 He is the founding Artistic Director of the award winning, Asia Triennial Manchester (ATM) festival at Manchester School of Art, Manchester Metropolitan University.
 He is an adjunct Professor at Beaconhouse university, Lahore, Pakistan and a trustee for the Manchester Crafts & Design Centre.
 He has recently become a steering committee member for the new Centre for the Race & Racism Studies at MMU.
+He has also been appointed to the prestigious, Peer Review College - UKRI AHRC.

 In 2018, Mitha curated the Anish Kapoor exhibition at gallery F15, Moss, Norway (250K Co investigator).
 This research investigated Anish Kapoor’s historical work in public collections and its relationship to the wider ecology of contemporary art, particularly to new Nordic audiences.
 Details…